 Risk Summary

 All pregnancies have a risk of birth defect, loss, or other adverse outcomes.
-In the US general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.
-Available data on COMIRNATY administered to pregnant women are insufficient to inform vaccine-associated risks in pregnancy.
+In the US general population, the estimated background risk of major birth defects, miscarriage and pre-eclampsia in clinically recognized pregnancies is 2% to 4%, 15% to 20%, and 5% to 7%, respectively.
+There are no available data with COMIRNATY use in pregnant women before 24 weeks gestation to inform about risks for major birth defects and miscarriage.

 Clinical Considerations